Kainatf043/LangChainApp/README.md

 # LangChainApp
-This repository is about an Application where anyone can make query like on Chatgpt.
+This repository is about an Application where anyone can make query like Chatgpt.